blakedietz/blakedietz.me/content/posts/two-questions-29th-birthday/index.md

 Allyanna and I then continued with our statuesque stances.
 To our surprise, we began scaring people to the point where we started getting a crowd.
 We even had a few people that were so thoroughly tickled that they even wanted to come take photos with us, the masked marauders.

-It's one of my favorite memories, because it was so pure.
+It's one of my favorite memories because it was so pure.
 There was no-premeditation or planning and it was playful to the point of almost being childish.
 It was a moment that my partner and I still cherish.
 I wouldn't have wanted to share a time like that with anyone else.

 ### What's the most important thing that you learned in the last year?